What Everyone Needs To Know About Pregnancy Hair Loss

 The pregnancy period is always a bag of surprises to most women.
 But of all the tricks up its sleeves, hair loss is not one that most of you prepare for.
 You would expect stretch marks, acne, swollen feet, Linea Nigra and the usual pregnancy symptoms but not hair loss.

 That is why pregnancy hair loss is such a weird occurrence in women.
 It is like turning into the family husky as winter comes to an end.
 If this has occurred to you or is taking place right now, then you could be wondering why it is happening and how to prevent/stop it.
 I hope this article will be of help in solving your dilemma.

 During pregnancy, it is expected that your hair would be fuller and much thicker.
 Another occurrence that is well known is the hair loss after the pregnancy, but not during the pregnancy period itself.

 So, what could be causing you to “shed” your beautiful, full and thick hair?
 Let us explore some of these reasons.

 The normal human hair normally goes through a growth cycle in which some of the hair is growing; some experience a retarded growth stage while the rest fall off.
 The process then occurs all over again.

-It is approximated that at any given time, you have 90% of the hair (anagen) growing, while the remaining 10% is in the resting phase (telogen hair).
+According to Hair and Skin Clinic Sydney, which is specialized in hair loss treatments, it is approximated that at any given time, you have 90% of the hair (anagen) growing, while the remaining 10% is in the resting phase (telogen hair).
 A hair follicle stays in the anagen phase for about four years and then becomes dormant for about four months.